-State Representative Latyna M. Humphrey (OH-26) State Representative Brian Stewart (OH-78) Joint Sponsor Testimony, House Bill 511 May 25th, 2022
+State Representative Latyna M. Humphrey (OH-02)

+State Representative Brian Stewart (OH-12)

+Joint Sponsor Testimony, House Bill 44

+April 18, 2023

-Good afternoon, Chairman LaRe, Vice Chair White, Ranking Member Leland, and all other members of the Criminal Justice Committee.
-I am here today to talk about HB 511, which is a bill to amend Ohio Revised Code sections 149.43 and 5149.10 in order to require electronic recordings of all parole board hearings to be made and to be made "public records" under the Public Records Law.
+Good afternoon, Chair Abrams, Vice Chair Williams, Ranking Member Brown and all other members of the Criminal Justice Committee.
+I am here today to talk about HB 44, a bill to require electronic recordings of all parole board hearings and to make full board hearings "public records" under the Public Records Law.
 I am proud to be primary sponsor of this bill along with my esteemed colleague, Representative Brian Stewart.

 We want to bring transparency to Ohio Parole Board hearings.
-The current system operates primarily in secrecy.
-This is stated in the Ohio Parole Board's Handbook of January 2019 - "Although the outcome of all parole hearings is public information, institutional parole release hearings and deliberations are closed to the public."
+I believe the current system operates primarily in secrecy.
+This is stated in the Ohio Parole Board's Handbook of January 2019 -"Although the outcome of all parole hearings is public information, institutional parole release hearings and deliberations are closed to the public."

 The public cannot attend any of these hearings or meetings where the board discusses the cases and decisions.
 The public does not have access to any kind of transcripts, recordings, or other records from these hearings and deliberations.
 All the public has access to are the final decisions made by the board.
-The public gets to see the final decision but not the process by which the decision was made.
 Full board meetings are currently shown live on The Ohio Channel but are not stored and are not accessible after the hearing has completed.
 In court proceedings, there is either a court reporter present who transcribes proceedings or a recording is made.
 People have the right to request those transcripts or recordings of those proceedings.
-In this bill, we would require that Ohio Parole Board hearings be recorded and stored and that people could request these records through the Ohio Public Records Act.
+In this bill, we would require that full Ohio Parole Board hearings be recorded and stored and that people could request these records through the Ohio Public Records Act.
 Additionally, if the party, person, or entity wishes to have the recording transcribed they can do so at their own expense.

-I believe transparency in government is essential.
-As Abraham Lincoln so eloquently said, we are a government "of the people, by the people.
-For the people."
-Citizens deserve to know how their government operates.
 Accountability in government starts with access to information on how it operates and how it makes decisions.
 Openness builds trust.
 Openness builds confidence that the actions that are made in the public's name are correct and truly in the best interest of the public.
 If the public can see how and why the Board came to a decision, we can create more confidence in the system.